 I have been teaching at California State University, Northridge since 2004.
-In addition to CSUN, I have taught at the College of the Canyons; Oxnard College; Santa Monica College; California State University, Dominguez Hills; and the University of Southern California.
+In addition to CSUN, I have taught at Santa Monica College, California State University, Dominguez Hills, and the University of Southern California.

 I have written a book-length study on the representation of time in Shakespeare’s _Richard II_, _Henry IV_, and _Macbeth_ (1997), which was my Ph.D. thesis.
 My additional published work has examined the reconfiguration of Jewish American femininities, post-Holocaust literature, Shakespeare appropriation, and black and Jewish relations, as well as the representation of trauma, transfiguration, and literary alchemy in the work of David Dabydeen.
-My recent post-Jungian publications include “Whose Shadow Is It?
+Recent publications include “Whose Shadow Is It?
 The Representation of Postcolonial Trauma and Creativity in Anton Nimblett’s ‘Ring Games’ and ‘Sections of an Orange.’”
 (International Journal of Jungian Studies; Routledge, August 2018) and “Creolizing C.G.
 Jung?
-Re-imagined Alchemy and Individuation in Anton Nimblett’s Sections of an Orange and Lelawattee Manoo-Rahming’s Curry Flavour” (Journal of Postcolonial Writing; Routledge, June 2016).
+Re-imagined Alchemy and Individuation in Anton Nimblett’s Sections of an Orange and Lelawattee Manoo-Rahming’s Curry Flavour” (_Journal of Postcolonial Writing_; Routledge, June 2016), and “Does My Voice Count: The Reconfiguration of Myth and Gender in Monique Roffey’ s _The Mermaid of Black Conch_.” (_Journal of Global Postcolonial Studies_,December 2024).

-In my spare time, I enjoy cooking, hanging out with friends, indulging in the many outdoor concerts and theater performances here in Los Angeles.
-Moreover, I love being in nature, and my favorite weekend activities include hiking or camping in the wilderness during our summer break.
+In my spare time, I enjoy cooking, hanging out with friends, being in nature, and my favorite weekend activities include hiking or camping in the wilderness during our summer break.

 Class # Catalog # Title Days Time (Start-End) Location Syllabus